JSTOR-Labs/plant-humanities/Peony.md

 <param ve-storiiies id="6a1do">

 ### Peony in Western Medicine
 Outside of China, peony had an equally long history of medicinal use in Europe.
 In his herbal, _de Materia Medica_, the Greek physician <span id="Q297776">Dioscorides</span> identified two types of peonies used in medicine: the male and female peony.
-Today these are identified as _Paeonia mascula_ [Q161482] and _Paeonia officinalis_ [QID] respectively.
+Today these are identified as <span id="Q161482">_Paeonia mascula_</span> and <span id="Q159738">_Paeonia officinalis_ respectively.
 According to Pietro Andrea Mattioli’s [QID] 16th century commentary on _de Materia Medica_  [QID], Dioscorides prescribed giving the dry root of _P. officinalis_ to women to provoke menstruation (an emmenagogue [QID]) and to treat kidney and bladder discomfort among several other gynecological ailments.
 The Roman naturalist, Pliny the Elder [QID], also recommended _P. officinalis_ for “female diseases,” stating, “[One great remedy for all female diseases in common, is the black seed of the herbaceous plant pæonia](http://www.perseus.tufts.edu/hopper/text?doc=urn:cts:latinLit:phi0978.phi001.perseus-eng1:26.90).”  _(image of male and female peony from Mattioli’s herbal)_

 In addition to the “cleansing” and purgative properties associated with peony and women’s health, the Roman physician Galen [QID] recommended tying peony root around the necks of children as an effective remedy for “the falling sickness,” which was a common pre-modern phrase for epilepsy [QID].[<![if !supportFootnotes]>[4]<![endif]>](#_ftn4) Throughout the middle ages, peony continued to be used as a medicinal simple for the treatment of epilepsy or convulsions.
 For example, the female medieval healer and [Benedictine](https://en.wikipedia.org/wiki/Benedictine "Benedictine")  [abbess](https://en.wikipedia.org/wiki/Abbess "Abbess"), Hildegard von Bingen (1098-1179) [QID] instructed “When one falls with epilepsy, place in his mouth [peony] while he lies there, and do this every time he falls with this disease, and he will be finally cured.”[<![if !supportFootnotes]>[5]<![endif]>](#_ftn5) In addition to treating epilepsy, fits, and convulsions, peony was also used as a cure for lunacy and sciatica. _(image of peony and madness from Wellcome)_